OpenNebula/addon-storpool/docs/advanced_configuration.md

 ### cpu.py

 The script create/tweak the _cpu_ element of the domain XML.

-The following variables are commonly used
+> Default values could be exported via the `kvmrc` file.

 #### T_CPU_SOCKETS and T_CPU_THREADS